rossumur/Arduinocade/README.md

 <img src="https://raw.githubusercontent.com/rossumur/Arduinocade/master/sim/docs/tilegrind.png" width="100%"/>

 TileGrind is a primitive html/javascript tool for generating color tiles and sprites.
-It can load and save C structs and understands the nature of ntsc color phase / artifacting.
+It can load and save C structs and understands the nature of NTSC color phase / artifacting.
 Its limitations vividly recreate the frustration of early graphics editing tools.

 ###Audio
 The Audio driver has two parts.
 The low level kernel runs every HSYNC, stepping each of the 4 voices though it’s wavetable, mixing the sampled voices together based on their current volume and emitting a sample to the PWM/resistor single bit DAC.
 This corresponds to a sample rate of 15734Hz.